Château d'Essalois: Current restoration

 In 1976, the Syndicat Mixte d’Aménagement des gorges de la Loire (seven communes bordering the Grangent Lake) and the département of the Loire acquired the Château d'Essalois.
 From 1983, restoration continued under the direction of Gilles Michelou, with the assistance of Mr. Lazar, architect of Bâtiments de France.

 The castle, by its size and its position, occupies one of the strong points of the Gorges of the Loire.
-Its tower offers a splendid view of the landscape, including the Grangent lake and the Château de Grangent below.
+Its tower offers a view of the landscape, including the Grangent lake and the Château de Grangent below.